-Their article “procurement business impact — charting your financial impact” explored the impact that procurement can make on a company’s sustainable shareholder value — the core measure of any company’s success.
+We recently came across this article “procurement business impact — charting your financial impact” which explored the impact that procurement can make on a company’s sustainable shareholder value — the core measure of any company’s success.
 The article defined four key shareholder value drivers:

 1. Accelerating free cash flow